-To the extent described in the related prospectus supplement, the central servicer will deposit all payments and collections on the related Qualified Assets into one or more Collection Accounts.
-Each Collection Account will consist only of funds of Farmer Mac and the types of deposits described below for trust funds.
-Trust fund collections in a Collection Account will not be separated from those included in other trust funds or from funds of Farmer Mac.
-Each Collection Account must be an account or accounts with any Federal Reserve Bank or any other depository institution or trust company approved in writing by Farmer Mac, incorporated under the laws of the United States or any state thereof and subject to supervision and examination by federal or state banking authorities (an "Eligible Depository").
+To the extent described in the related Prospectus Supplement, each Trust Fund will include one or more separate accounts established and maintained on behalf of the Holders into which the Central Servicer will deposit all payments and collections on the related Qualified Assets (collectively, the "Collection Account").
+The Collection Account must be an account or accounts with any Federal Reserve Bank, the Trustee or any other depository institution or trust company approved in writing by Farmer Mac incorporated under the laws of the United States or any state thereof and subject to supervision and examination by federal or state banking authorities (an "Eligible Depository").
 Each Collection Account may be maintained as an interest bearing or a non-interest bearing account and the funds held therein may be invested pending each succeeding Certificate Account Deposit Date in certain short-term direct obligations of, and obligations fully guaranteed by, the United States, Farmer Mac or any other agency or instrumentality of the United States or any other obligation or security approved by Farmer Mac ("Eligible Investments").
-Any interest or other income earned on funds in a Collection Account will be paid to Farmer Mac or the related central servicer or its designee as additional servicing compensation, as specified in the related servicing contract, and the risk of loss of funds in a Collection Account resulting from such investments will be borne by Farmer Mac or such central servicer, as the case may be.
-The amount of such loss will be required to be deposited by Farmer Mac or such central servicer in the related Collection Account immediately as realized.
+Any interest or other income earned on funds in a Collection Account will be paid to Farmer Mac or the related Central Servicer or its designee as additional servicing compensation, as specified in the related Servicing Contract, and the risk of loss of funds in a Collection Account resulting from such investments will be borne by Farmer Mac or such Central Servicer, as the case may be.
+The amount of such loss will be required to be deposited by Farmer Mac or such Central Servicer in the related Collection Account immediately as realized.